French Graduate Studies

 Additional courses may be required, depending on students’ backgrounds; students who have previously completed graduate course work may petition for a waiver of some course areas.
 In general, students have ample opportunity to elect additional courses according to their particular areas of interest.
 Recent elective offerings include:

-MLL601 Introduction to Foreign Language Teaching: Theory and Practice
+MLL601 Intro to Second Language Teaching: Theory and Practice

 MLL611 Introduction to Literary Theory